Hamdy410/Morse-Code-Machine/README.md

   __Unfortunately, there is no direct way to exit the program from the Decoder mode__

 # Troubleshooting Tips:
-  * If the Leds or any specific component don't respons, check the wiring and ensure the correct pins are being used.
+  * If the LEDs or any specific component don't respond, check the wiring and ensure the correct pins are being used.
-  * Verify that the python script is running with the correct permissions.
+  * Verify that the Python script is running with the correct permissions.
-  * Check that no programs are connected to Serial Port before initiating the Python Script.
+  * Check that no programs are connected to the Serial Port before initiating the Python Script.
-  * Sometimes, for no obvious reason up till now, the buzzer starts glitching and produces a continous sound.
-In this case, deactach the Arduino from its power source, or press the restart button on the Arduino if found (just make sure that your Arduino would not delete the project code from it.
-We only require to terminate the current function, otherwise, Your will have to reupload the project on your Arduino once more.
+  * Sometimes, for no obvious reason up till now, the buzzer starts glitching and produces a continuous sound.
+In this case, deactivate the Arduino from its power source, or press the restart button on the Arduino if found (just make sure that your Arduino does not delete the project code from it.
+We only require you to terminate the current function, otherwise, You will have to re-upload the project on your Arduino once more.

 # Alternative hardware:
   1. You can exchange the presence of the rotating potentiometer with an off and on toggling switch (in this case we can say mode toggling switch) and start handling the cases of its on and off.